JensRantil/jensrantil.github.io/content/posts/2023-11-18_ai_ml-quality-assertion.md

 We were lucky that our ML could spit out a certainty measure for our classification between [0,1].
 We started using the probability of skipping categorizing a transaction based on the inverse of that certainty.
-That meant "McDonalds", having a high certainty, was rarely skipped anymore.
+That meant "McDonald's", having a high certainty, was rarely skipped anymore.
 Good!

 Instead of certainty, the inverse frequency could have been a different factor to use to avoid common descriptions being randomly skipped.
 As far as I know,